Andrée's Arctic balloon expedition: One foot on the ice

 Before starting the march, the three men spent a week in a tent at the crash site, packing up and making decisions about what and how much to bring and where to go.
 The far-off North Pole was discounted as an option; the choice lay between two depots of food and ammunition laid down for their safety, one at Sjuøyane in Svalbard and one at Cape Flora in Franz Josef Land.
-Inferring from their faulty maps that the distances to each were about equal, they decided to try for the bigger depot at Cape Flora.
+Inferring wrongly from their faulty maps that the distances to each were about equal, they decided to try for the bigger depot at Cape Flora, which was further away.
 Strindberg took more pictures during this week than he would at any later point, including 12 frames that make up a 360-degree panorama of the crash site.

 The balloon had carried a lot of food, of a kind adapted more for a balloon voyage than for travels on foot.
 Andrée had reasoned that they might as well throw excess food overboard as sand if losing weight was necessary; and if it was not, the food would serve if wintering in the Arctic desert did, after all, become necessary.
 There was, therefore, less ballast and large amounts of heavy-type provisions, 767 kg altogether, including 200 L of water and some crates of champagne, port, beer, etc., donated by sponsors and manufacturers.
 There was also lemon juice, though not as much of this precaution against scurvy as other polar explorers usually thought necessary.
-Much of the food was in the form of cans of pemmican, meat, sausages, cheese, and condensed milk.
+Much of the food was in the form of cans of pemmican, sausages, other meats, cheese, and condensed milk.

 By the time they crashed, they had thrown some of the provisions overboard.
 The three men took most of the rest with them on leaving the crash site, along with other necessities such as guns, tent, ammunition, and cooking utensils, making a load on each sled of more than 200 kg.
 This was not practical, as it broke the sleds and wore out the men.
 After one week, they sorted out and left behind a big pile of food and non-essential equipment, bringing the loads down to 130 kg per sled.
 It became more necessary than ever to hunt for food.
 They shot and ate seals, walruses, and especially polar bears throughout the march.